 If a gun was involved in my charges, will it affect my case?

 Most likely, yes.
 The involvement of any type of deadly weapon, such as a gun or knife, can have a dramatic impact on the severity of the charges against you.
 In many cases, the prosecution will also pursue a harsher sentence.

 I didn’t know that what I was doing was illegal; will that help my defense?

 In most cases, not being aware of the law can’t be used as a defense.
 It might make it easier to get your charges reduced, but getting your charges dismissed will require treating your case just like any other criminal case and developing the best possible defense.

 Connect with a Middlesex County Criminal Lawyer

-Clark, Clark & Noonan, LLC., LLC is fully dedicated to helping people charged with crimes.
+Clark, Clark & Noonan, LLC. is fully dedicated to helping people charged with crimes.
 Our goal is always to get your charges dismissed or to receive a not guilty verdict.
 While other defense attorneys might settle for a plea deal, that’s not what you get with us.